et-nik/fastdl-mm/README.md

 # The port of the FastDL HTTP server.
 Leave it empty if you want to use random port.
 # port: 13080

+# The range of random ports for the FastDL HTTP server.
+# If the port is not specified, the plugin will use a random port from this range.
+# If the port is specified, the plugin will use the specified port, ignoring this range.
+#portRange: 40000-50000

+# Serve only precached files.
+If enabled, the plugin will not download files that are not in the precache list.
+servePrecached: false

 # Generate auto index page for directories.
 It allows to see the list of files in the directory.
 autoIndexEnabled: true